alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* The TLS handshake is a crucial process that establishes a secure communication channel between a client and a server, ensuring the confidentiality and integrity of the transmitted data.
+In the initial steps, the client initiates the handshake by sending a ClientHello message, specifying its TLS version, supported cipher algorithms, and compression methods.
+The server responds with a ServerHello message, confirming the TLS version and selecting a cipher suite for communication.
+Importantly, the server presents its digital certificate, signed by a trusted Certificate Authority (CA), containing a public key that will be used in subsequent encryption.

+* Following the certificate exchange, the client validates the server's certificate, ensuring trust by matching it against its list of trusted CAs.
+To establish a shared secret for symmetric key encryption, the client generates random bytes encrypted with the server's public key.
+The server, in turn, decrypts this information using its private key to derive the symmetric master key.
+Both parties then exchange Finished messages, containing encrypted hashes of the preceding communication, confirming the successful establishment of the secure channel.
+  Subsequently, the TLS session continues to transmit application (e.g., HTTP) data encrypted with the agreed-upon symmetric key, ensuring data confidentiality and integrity throughout the communication process.

 If a packet is dropped
 ----------------------